Skip to main content

 Terminology: Many communities find that using the term "Violation" immediately triggers a negative response, but starting with a "Notice" is better received.
 You can decide for your community, but you will see both terms used in Vlge.

-Creating a Violation Notice
+👉 Creating a Violation (or Notice)

 1. Go to Admin → Violations